‘Can’t we teleport?’

 ‘Do I even ask how this happened?’
 Dorian asked as he stepped aside to let them in.
 ‘We’ll talk in the parlour, if you don’t mind.’

-She shrugged, and followed him through to the parlour, a room of lacquered wood and overstuffed, red chairs.
-She sat, while Curt leant against the wall.
+She shrugged and followed him through to the parlour, a room of lacquered wood and overstuffed red chairs.
+She sat, while Curt leaned against the wall.

 Christ, he’s a professional leaner, isn’t he?

 Better view of the room, better access to his gun – and you’re not even armed – defensible in a couple of seconds, whereas you’ll get stuck in the chair.

 You’re a genius, remember?

 ‘Spyder,’ Dorian said as he poured himself a drink.
 ‘Plus one.’